A physical barrier is going to be the quickest and easiest solution to stop your cat from running out the door.

-Often, a physical barrier is going to be the quickest and easiest solution.
-It may mean that you have to adjust your behavior, just like when looking after a toddler.
-Cats and toddlers have one thing in common, they are both lightning fast.
+It may mean that you have to adjust your behavior, just like when taking care of a toddler.
+Cats and toddlers have one thing in common, they are both lightning fast and disappear in an instant.

-Keep The Door Closed – Not necessarily Reliable
+2. Keep The Door Closed – This Is Not Foolproof

-Keep the door closed.
-Keeping the door closed will prevent your cat from running out unexpectedly.
-The obvious problem is that the door can easily be left open, and perhaps you want the door open for fresh air.
+The obvious problem is that the door can easily be left open, and perhaps you want the door left open to allow fresh air to come in.

-A cat run is a great solution to keep your kitty in the house.
-It will give them a safe and secure area where they can come and go as they please while still keeping them out of harm’s way.
+A cat run will give the cat a safe and secure area to enjoy the outdoors, where they can come and go as they please, while still keeping them out of harm’s way.

 A cat run ideally has an entrance and an exit, so you don’t need to worry about getting up each time your kitty wants to come and go.